Diagnosis of NAFLD & NASH in Children

 The doctor will ask about the presence of these health problems or NAFLD in the child’s family.
 Children with a family history of these health problems are more likely to develop NAFLD.

-The doctor will also ask about diet and lifestyle factors that may make a child more likely to develop NAFLD and NASH, such as a lack of physical activity, eating a diet high in sugar and starch, or drinking sugary beverages.
+The doctor will also ask about diet and lifestyle factors that may make a child more likely to develop NAFLD and nonalcoholic steatohepatitis, or NASH (also referred to as metabolic dysfunction-associated steatohepatitis, or MASH), such as a lack of physical activity, eating a diet high in sugar and starch, or drinking sugary beverages.

 Physical exam